brathke/nanopb-output-directory-problem/README.md

 # protoc-output-dir-problem
-Demonstrates a problem I'm experiencing with the Google protocol buffers compiler, protoc.
+This project demonstrates a problem I'm experiencing with the Google protocol buffers compiler.

 I have a number of .proto files organized in a number of directories which are expected to be loaded into a root directory 'protofiles'.